 Excel has a wide range of applications.
 It has a lot of practical uses, like if you want to find the distance between two addresses or multiple addresses then you can do it in Excel using some tricky ways.
 This article will provide you with 2 quick methods to calculate miles between two addresses in Excel.

-2 Ways to Calculate Miles between Two Addresses in Excel
+How to Calculate Miles between Two Addresses in Excel: 2 Ways

 Here’s the dataset that we are gonna use to apply the methods.
 It represents two places’ latitudes and longitudes which I have collected from Google Maps.